Panasonic to recall 43,000 PC batteries after three catch fire

 The Japanese electronics conglomerate said it will replace the batteries free of charge after identifying a problem in the manufacturing process between April and July of 2011.

-Two of the incidents occurred in Japan and another in Thailand, the company said in a statement.
+Two of the incidents occurred in Japan and another in Thailand, it said in a statement.
 No one was injured, it said.

-Panasonic has been restructuring its business to shift its focus from volatile consumer markets to more reliably profitable industrial products, such as car batteries.

-It is the prime supplier of lithium batteries to electric automaker Tesla Motors Inc, and said last week that it expects to become the sole manufacturer in Tesla's planned multibillion-dollar U.S. battery factory.

 BERLIN Germany plans a new law calling for social networks like Facebook to remove slanderous or threatening online postings quickly or face fines of up to 50 million euros ($53 mln).